JoshWilbur/FinTrack/README.md

 # FinTrack
 The FinTrack project has been brewing in my head for a bit.
-I aim to create a web-based budget manager which can be easily used by anyone.
-The details are still a bit muddy at the moment.
-Listed below is my current plan for FinTrack.
+I aim to create a web-based budget manager that also includes other finance tools.
+Down the road it would be nice to make this into stand alone app.
 I plan to capture the entire development process in this repository.

-Initial plan:
+Initial Plan:
-* Mock out website layout
+* Mock out website layout using Figma
-* Determine a "selling point" to focus on
-* Set up kanban-like board to break down the project
+* Break down project into smaller chunks
 * Plan and develop front-end
 * Plan and develop back-end
 * Add unit tests to both ends
-* Create a yaml build-action script
+* If needed, create a yaml build-action script
+* Host website on GitHub

+Desired Features:
+* Budget calculator: weekly/monthly/yearly, categorize income and expenses, recurring fees
+* Financial calculators: basic, net income/worth, loan payment, compound interest, currency conversion

+Future Additions:
 * Database for users?
 If so, look into authentication
-* Host website on GitHub
+* Financial goal setting (saving/debt plan)
+* Basic stock and/or portfolio analysis?